uncomplicate/neanderthal/articles/tutorial_opencl.md

 GPU: 41 ms

 Still a difference of only 4x.
-Linear 1D operations are simply so easy on computation that GPU can not show it's power.
+Linear 1D operations are simply so easy on computation that GPU cannot show its power.
 They are still useful, though.
 If your vector data is already on the GPU, where it participates in some complex computations that GPU shines at, then it is easier to compute it on the GPU than to transfer it back and forth to the CPU.